Life0fBrian/Cura-IDEX-mode-plugin/README.md

 - 2023-08-17: Updated plugin to v0.1.0 - optimized code and added adaption of built plate width depending on selected IDEX mode.
 - 2023-08-22: Updated plugin to v0.2.0 - added parameter to enable or disable adaption of bed width.
 Fixed bug causing Cura to crash when switching to single extruder printer.
 - 2023-08-23: Updated plugin to v0.2.5 - when on single extruder printer IDEX mode is set to IDEX only.
 Added additional photo on top of this page.
+- 2023-09-07: Updated plugin to v0.5.5 - when a printer platform model is present/loaded its position will be adapted to the IDEX mode as well.